DBD-research-group/E2E-AudioClassfication/README.md

 ## Notebook

-See `notebooks/lightning.ipynb` for a simple exa`ple of how to train the model with Lightning.
+See `notebooks/lightning.ipynb` for a simple example of how to train the model with Lightning.